-The history and mission of The Verney Foundation
+The history and mission of the Verney Foundation

 For more than 20 years The Verney Foundation has supported a broad range of charities and good causes, all of which have served the communities both local to the Claydon Estate and further afield across Buckinghamshire.